 The financial statements of the subsidiaries are prepared for the same reporting period as for the Parent company, using consistent accounting policies.
-The consolidated financial statements comprise the financial statements of the Parent company (Longo Group JSC) and its subsidiaries as at 31 December 2021.
-Special conversion from local GAAP to IFRS has been performed for all subsidiaries, for more details refer to Note 2.
+The consolidated financial statements comprise the financial statements of the Parent company (Longo Group JSC) and its subsidiaries as at 31 December 2022.

 Control is achieved when the Parent company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Consolidation of a subsidiary begins when the Group obtains control over the subsidiary and ceases when the Group loses control of the subsidiary.
 The financial statements of the Parent company and its subsidiaries are consolidated in the Group's consolidated financial statements by adding together like items of assets and liabilities as well as income and expense.
 All intercompany transactions, balances and unrealised gains and losses on transactions between members of the Group are eliminated in full on consolidation.